 “Believe on the Lord Jesus Christ, and thou shalt be saved” (Acts 16:31)

 The word repentance in the N.T. is primarily used for believers.
-Our life will change after trusting and believing on Christ and good fruits will be evident.
+Our life will change after trusting and believing on Christ.
+There will be a total change of mind and a total change of identity.

 If one rejects Jesus as the Son of God, they will be judged by His words, not the old Law (John 12:48).
 The Bible talks about the “law of Christ” (Galatians 6:2).
 This refers to loving one another as Christ loved us (see John 13:34; 15:12).